jonathanlurie/maptiler-sdk-vite-vanilla-ts/readme.md

 npm install @maptiler/sdk
 ```

-The main difference from the Vite boilerplate is in the `tsconfig.json` file of the project, where we set the property `"moduleResolution"` to `"node"` instead of `"bundler"`.
-You can read more about this property on [TypeScript website](https://www.typescriptlang.org/docs/handbook/module-resolution.html).
+The main difference from the Vite boilerplate is in the `tsconfig.json` file of the project, where we set the property `"esModuleInterop"` to `true` because Maplibre GL JS (the foundation for MapTiler SDK) exposes a CommonJS bundle.
+This option increases compatibility between packages that use different bundling modalities.

 Then don't forget to replace the MapTiler API key with your own in the file `src/main.ts`.
 Get one for free with a generous plan here [https://cloud.maptiler.com/](https://cloud.maptiler.com/).